vmware/build-tools-for-vmware-aria/docs/archive/doc/markdown/use-workstation-vra-ng-project.md

 </profile>
 ```

-Then, you can sync content back to your local sources by simply activating the profile:
+Then you can sync content back to your local sources by simply activating the profile:

 ```bash
 mvn vra-ng:pull -Pcorp-env